 Typically, interns co-lead one or two therapy groups or workshops with senior staff and (if experienced in group leadership) with other interns or postdocs.
-The therapy groups typically offered each semester include Undergraduate and Graduate Process Groups, Women's Process Group, and LGBTQI and other identity-based affinity/support groups.
-Interns may also develop and/or facilitate psychoeducational groups such as Self-Compassion, Anxiety Toolbox, and DBT Skills.
-Supervision for group therapy is provided weekly by the licensed group co-facilitator or another senior staff member and includes additional support via a monthly UCC group facilitator meeting.
+The therapy groups typically offered each semester include Undergraduate and Graduate Process Groups, Women's Process Group, DBT Groups, and LGBTQI and other identity-based affinity/support groups.
+Interns may also develop and/or facilitate psychoeducational groups such as Self-Compassion, Anxiety Toolbox, and Navigating Difficult Conversations.
+Supervision for group therapy is provided weekly by the licensed group co-facilitator or another senior staff member as well as monthly in a group format alongside all UCC group facilitators.